krishna5541/my_stegnography/README.md

-# myFirst
+# Stagnography
-This is my first Project.
+This project is for embadding text messages in image file.